Logan-Martin/Engineering_3_Notebook--CAD_Onshape/README.md

 *Image of how to make the duck and a gif of it*

-#### Reflection - some thoughts on what you learned and the process of learning it (don't skimp on this section!)
+### Reflection of the assignment: - some thoughts on what you learned and the process of learning it (don't skimp on this section!)